MyCryptoHQ/knowledge-base-content/general-knowledge/about-mycrypto/membership-information.md

 ### What cryptocurrencies can I use to buy a Membership?

-You can currently purchase a MyCrypto Membership on the Ethereum network with DAI or [ETH](/how-to/getting-started/how-to-buy-ether-with-usd), or on the xDAI network with [xDAI](/general-knowledge/scaling/how-to-get-xdai).
-We will likely add more payment methods in the future - stay tuned!
+You can currently purchase a MyCrypto Membership on:

+* the Ethereum network with DAI or [ETH](/how-to/getting-started/how-to-buy-ether-with-usd)
+* the xDAI network with [xDAI](/general-knowledge/scaling/how-to-get-xdai)
+* the Polygon network with USDC

+If you don't have the tokens to purchase a membership, get some by using [MyCrypto Swap](https://app.mycrypto.com/swap?utm_medium=organic&utm_source=support&utm_campaign=membership) or our [fiat onramp](https://buy.mycrypto.com)!

 ### Can I give my token to someone else?